plotly/plotly.github.io/_posts/excel/README.md

 5. All datasets for download should be on Plotly's dataset repo: https://github.com/plotly/datasets

-6. All "Open Data in Plotly" links should link to the dataset AS A PUBLIC GRID WITHIN CHART STUDIO'S WORKSPACE.
+6. All "Open Data in Chart Studio" links should link to the dataset AS A PUBLIC GRID WITHIN CHART STUDIO'S WORKSPACE.
 IE, https://plot.ly/15022/~jackp/

 7. Make sure that the "Know how to program?
 See how to create this in Python or R." links are updated.